machinat/sociably/website/docs/embedded-webview.md

   - `loginAt` - `Date`, the logged-in time.
   - `expireAt` - `Date`, the time when authorization expires.
   - `data` - `any`, raw auth data from chat platform.

-- `authenticator` - `object`, the authenticator instance of the authenticating platform.
+- `authenticator` - `object`, the authenticator instance of the authenticated platform.

 ### `connect` and `disconnect`

-Two system events will be received when connection status changes:
+Two system events will be received when the connection status is changed:

 - `connect` - received when the connection is connected.
   - `category` - `'connection'`.
   - `type` - `'connect'`.
   - `payload` - `null`.

 - `disconnect` - received when the connection is disconnected.
   - `category` - `'connection'`.
   - `type` - `'disconnect'`.